ndanielsen/intermediate-cli-git-github/materials/3-git-cont.md

 As the `master` represents what is in publically available in `production`, we will need to have another branch for building out our next release.

-We will be calling this `develop`.
+We will be calling this the `develop` branch.

 ### Create A Develop branch